Plumas Bancorp Technical Analysis (NASDAQ:PLBC)

 Bollinger Bands developed from the concept of trading bands and can be used to measure the high-low range of Plumas Bancorp stock price relative to previous trades.
 The stock price is trading between the average and the lower band in the context of Plumas Bancorp bollinger bands.

 Plumas Bancorp Moving Average Convergence Divergence or MACD:

 Two important concepts with respect to moving average convergence divergence or MACD are: crossovers and divergence.
 When the MACD rises above the signal line, it typically indicates a bullish trend and most likely the stock prices will go up.
-The Plumas Bancorp MACD line is above the signal line.
+The Plumas Bancorp MACD line is below the signal line.

 Plumas Bancorp Relative Strength Index: